yzhao062/pyod/docs/index.rst

 multivariate data.
 This exciting yet challenging field is commonly referred as `Outlier Detection <https://en.wikipedia.org/wiki/Anomaly_detection>`_ or `Anomaly Detection <https://en.wikipedia.org/wiki/Anomaly_detection>`_.

-Since 2017, PyOD :cite:`a-zhao2019pyod` has been successfully used in various academic researches and commercial products :cite:`a-gopalan2019pidforest,a-li2019mad,a-wang2019advae,a-zhao2019lscp`.
+PyOD includes more than 30 detection algorithms, from classical LOF (SIGMOD 2000) to the latest COPOD (ICDM 2020).
+Since 2017, PyOD :cite:`a-zhao2019pyod` has been successfully used in numerous academic researches and commercial products :cite:`a-gopalan2019pidforest,a-li2019mad,a-wang2019advae,a-zhao2019lscp`.
 It is also well acknowledged by the machine learning community with various dedicated posts/tutorials, including `Analytics Vidhya <https://www.analyticsvidhya.com/blog/2019/02/outlier-detection-python-pyod/>`_,